OpenMoonRay/openmoonray-docs/docs/moonray/maps/OpenVdbMap.md

         default: [ 0, 0, 0 ]

-        <p class=jekyll-theme-minimal scene-class-attr-comment">The world-space coordinate to use when 'texture coordinates' is set to 'input texture coordinates'</p>
+        <p class="jekyll-theme-minimal scene-class-attr-comment">The world-space coordinate to use when 'texture coordinates' is set to 'input texture coordinates'</p>

     <h3>interpolation</h3>